7h30th3r0n3/Evil-M5Core2/utilities/deauth_prerequisites/README.md

 # DEAUTHENTIFICATION
 In order to make the Deauthentication broadcast work properly, you must follow some steps before compiling

+!! n0xa created a batch file to make all these changes automatically, you just need to download the "install-prerequisites" file depending on your system and run it.!!

 ## Why these prerequisites
 Every time you build your project, using ESP boards, compiler will look uppon your code to see if you are trying to use their boards to something not allowed..